slowernews/wisdom-tldr/README.md

 if people forget it wasn't a good network anyway

+A person starts to live when he can live outside himself.
+Be in the moment instead of being in your head.

 network --
 raw connections
 community of experts (that give you good answers)